How I Built My MDX Blog System (and Why It's Fast Enough)

 Why MDX (not just Markdown)

 Markdown is simple and portable.
 The downside: you’re stuck with plain content.
 MDX gives you the ability to import React components right inside a post, which means you can drop in things like callouts, counters, or custom embeds.
-Under the hood, MDX turns your content into a structured syntax tree (think AST) before it becomes React.
+Under the hood, MDX turns your content into a structured syntax tree (think AST) before it becomes HTML.

 If you’ve used a static site generator before, MDX feels like “Markdown with superpowers” — but it’s still readable in plain text, which keeps the writing workflow fast.